Advancing Subsurface Discovery and Geothermal Monitoring with an Agentic Artificial Intelligence Framework: Methods

 \subsection{GAIA Agent}

 The core component of agentic AI systems is an AI agent, which is based on a pre-trained LLM.
 In the GAIA framework, we define a main agent that is responsible for planning, orchestrating, and executing tasks.
 Therefore, the minimum requirement of the pre-trained LLM is that it needs to understand instructions (e.g., via instruction tuning \citep{peng2023instruction}) and generate human-like text.
-In this work, we use the open-weight model of Gemma 3 from Google Deepmind \citep{team2025gemma}, which is a 27B parameters LLM model that was trained on 14T tokens of text and image data.
-We specifically use the Gemma3-27B-IT (instruction-tuned) variant of the model, which is designed to follow user instructions and generate coherent and contextually relevant responses.
+In this work, we use the open-weight model of Gemma 4 from Google Deepmind \citep{team2025gemma}, which is a 26B parameters Mixture-of-Experts (MoE, \cite{shazeer2017outrageously}) LLM model.
+We specifically use the Gemma4-26B-A4B-IT (instruction-tuned) variant of the model, which is designed to follow user instructions and generate coherent and contextually relevant responses.
+We also tested the previous version of Gemma (i.e., Gemma 3) and compared their performance in answering capability, which are discussed in Appendix~\ref{sec:rag_benchmarks}.

 We acknowledge that other LLMs can be used as the main agent, such as OpenAI's GPT-5, Meta's Llama 4, and Anthropic's Claude 4.
-We choose Gemma 3 for its open-weight availability and its strong performance in instruction-following tasks, comparable to one of the earlier flagship LLMs, Gemini 1.5 pro \citep{team2024gemini}.
+We choose Gemma 4 for its open-weight availability and its strong performance in instruction-following tasks, comparable to one of the earlier flagship LLMs, Gemini \citep{team2023gemini, team2024gemini}.
 Moreover, smaller LLMs can easily fit into consumer-grade GPUs, making it more accessible for users to run GAIA on their local machines and edge devices in case there is no internet connection (such as in remote geothermal fields).

 The main agent operates in a combination of the Chain-of-Thought (CoT, \cite{wei2022chain}) and Reaction+Act (ReAct, \cite{yao2023react}) paradigms.
 Specifically, the main agent will first think through the prompt and make a step-by-step plan to solve the given problem.
 In each step, the main agent will decide whether to deduce from the knowledge base or execute tools via the GAIA DT.
 Then, for every step, the main agent will analyze whether the step has been completed and the objective of the step has been achieved.
 These processes are done iteratively until the main objective, which is to answer the user's prompt, is achieved.
 The main agent will then formulate the final response based on the gathered information and the multi-step analyses.